-The Commonwealth Awards (COMA) are grants which are available to qualified students who are domiciled residents of Virginia.
-Students must be enrolled at least half-time (six credits per semester) in a qualified degree or certificate program.
+The Commonwealth Award (COMA) is a grant which is available to qualified students who are domiciled residents of Virginia.
+Students must be enrolled at least half-time (6 credits per semester) in a qualified degree or certificate program.
 These awards must not exceed the cost of tuition and fee charges.
-Awards typically range from \$200 to \$3,542.
+Awards typically range from \$100 to \$1,875.

 The Virginia Guaranteed Assistance Program (VGAP) provides grant assistance for full-time Virginia domiciled dependent students who graduated from a Virginia high school with at least a 2.50 grade point average.
 Students must be a first-time freshman and may qualify for renewal awards up to three additional years.
-Awards typically range from \$400 to \$4,796
+Awards typically range from \$400 up to tuition, fees and books.

-Part-time Tuition Assistance Grant Program (PTAP) is available for qualified students who are enrolled in an eligible curriculum for one to eight credits.
+Part-time Tuition Assistance Grant Program (PTAP) is a VCCS, state-funded grant, which provides assistance to undergraduate Virginia residents who are enrolled in an eligible curriculum for one to eight credits.
 The grant will cover up to the cost of tuition and required fees.

 Other Options: Students who do not qualify for any of the above mentioned financial aid programs under the FAFSA application should inquire with the Workforce Investment Act offices about other potential opportunities for financial assistances.
-See page 20 for additional information.
+See pages 30 and 55 for additional information.